peymil/atolye15-second-case/README.md

 Some tests are not finished.

 Currently working with package.json and composer.json and as git provider it supports Github and local files.

+Project giving linting errors when i used atolye15's eslint rules.
+I'm going to fix them when i have time.